Umka-dev/Star-Wars-API/README.md

 A working React application that meets the above requirements.
 Clean and well-documented code.
 A README file with instructions on how to run the application.

+Additional tasks
+To enhance the character search application with the additional features specified include:
+Search by Name: An input field where users can enter the character's name to search for specific characters.
+Radio Buttons for Filtering by Status: Radio buttons to filter characters based on their status (alive, dead, unknown).
+Checkboxes for Filtering by Gender: Checkboxes to filter characters based on their gender (female, male, genderless, unknown).
+Filtering should happen after clicking a Show/Apply button in the filter form Reset button should clean up the filter state.